As reported on October 21, 2014 in the Daily Herald, according to ComEd officials on the topic of smart meters:

 The above statement is common misinformation disseminated by the smart grid industry.

-The vehement and persistent opposition to utility “smart” meters has given rise across the nation to programs where customers are allowed to refuse installation of those meters and typically keep their traditional analog meters.
+The vehement and persistent opposition to utility “smart” meters has given rise to programs across the nation where customers are allowed to refuse installation of those meters and typically keep their traditional analog meters.
 In most cases, a fee is required to be paid by the customer for this “service.”
 This service is sometimes called an “opt-out” program.

 The primary purpose of this article is to highlight how the Illinois Commerce Commission (ICC) has perpetrated unequal, unfair, and unjust treatment of citizens in the state of Illinois who choose to refuse installation of smart meters.

 Illinois electric utilities violate the Illinois Consumer Fraud and Deceptive Business Practices Act by collecting granular energy usage data through smart meters far beyond that required for generating a customer bill.
 This correlates to a significant loss of privacy for the consumer.

 Earlier this year SkyVision Solutions released a 75-page report demonstrating how smart meters invade individual privacy.
 Through a step-by-step logical approach, it was shown how the collection of incremental energy-related data for residential electric customers using “smart” meters represents an unreasonable invasion of privacy.